canonical/data-science-stack/docs/explanation/dss-arch.rst

 DSS includes:

-* Jupyter Notebooks: Open source environment that provides a flexible interface to organise DS projects and ML workloads.
+* Jupyter Notebooks: Open-source environment that provides a flexible interface to organise DS projects and ML workloads.
-* MLflow: Open source platform for managing the ML life cycle, including experiment tracking and model registry.
+* MLflow: Open-source platform for managing the ML life cycle, including experiment tracking and model registry.
-* ML frameworks: DSS comes by default with PyTorch and Tensorflow.
+* ML frameworks: DSS comes by default with PyTorch and TensorFlow.
 Users can manually add other frameworks, depending on their needs and use cases.

 Jupyter Notebooks
 ^^^^^^^^^^^^^^^^^

-A `Jupyter Notebook <Jupyter Notebooks_>`_ is essentially a `Kubernetes deployment <Pod_>`_, also known as `Pod`, running a Docker image with Jupyter Lab and a dedicated ML framework, such as Pytorch or Tensorflow.
+A `Jupyter Notebook <Jupyter Notebooks_>`_ is essentially a `Kubernetes deployment <Pod_>`_, also known as `Pod`, running a Docker image with Jupyter Lab and a dedicated ML framework, such as PyTorch or TensorFlow.
 For each Jupyter Notebook, DSS mounts a `Hostpath <Microk8s hostpath docs_>`_ directory-backed persistent volume to the data directory.
 All Jupyter Notebooks share the same persistent volume, allowing them to exchange data seamlessly.
 The full path to that persistent volume is `/home/jovyan/shared`.